lucasfrsi/react-boilerplate/README.md

 ### Building

 Create a **dist** directory with the production build of the app, ready for deployment.
-By default it runs the lint script right before building.
+By default it runs the validate script right before building.

 ```sh
 $ npm run build
 ```

-Run the building script without linting.
+Run the building script without validating the project.

 ```sh
 $ npm run build:nocheck